quanglabs/quanglabs/README.md

 ## 💫 About Me

 > Data Science and Business Analytics student at the **University of Economics, Da Nang** with hands-on experience across the full analytical workflow — from EDA and feature engineering to machine learning modeling and business-ready dashboards.
-Skilled in Python, SQL, and Tableau.
+Skilled in Python, SQL, Power BI and Tableau.
 Interested in applying data-driven approaches to solve real-world business problems in collaborative, impact-focused environments.

 ---